vaido-world/.github/profile/README.md

 ## Welcome to Vaido World

-You can start a discussion on any topic here:
+You can contact me or start a discussion on any topic here:
 https://github.com/orgs/vaido-world/discussions